 From Charles de Gaulle Airport, you can take suburban train line RER B, direction Paris.
 If you are heading for La Defense where several of the partner hotels are located, change at ‘Châtelet-Les Halles’ and take RER A direction ‘Saint-Germain-En-Laye’, ‘Poissy’ and ‘Cergy-Le Haut’ (for more detailed information on the journey, go to the Metro/RER website in English or in French), exit 1 at ‘La Défense-Grande Arche’ and then follow IÉSEG.

-The station ‘La Defense/Grande Arche’ (where the event site is located and around which several of the partner hotels are located) is a very large station that comprises a metro station, a RER station, a bus station, a regional-train station and a tram station.
+The station ‘La Defense/Grande Arche’ is a very large station that comprises a metro station, a RER station, a bus station, a regional-train station and a tram station.
 You will likely make use of only Metro line 1 and/or suburban train line RER A. The Metro line 1 crosses Paris from West to East and has many stops of potential interest (Charles de Gaulle Etoile, Champs Elysees, Concorde, Tuileries, Louvre, Chatelet, Bastille, Gare de Lyon, etc.).
 It takes about 45 minutes to go from La Defense to Gare de Lyon.
 RER line A is faster, but stops at fewer stations.
 Also, note that you need to buy a special metro ticket to reach La Defense by RER A, whereas a normal ticket works on the metro’s line 1.